PokerStars USA represents the global online poker giant’s three seperate online poker sites active in the United States.

 They were the first operator to take on the newly regulated markets in PA and MI.
 While others, like BetMGM and Borgata, hesitated with their online poker product, PokerStars wasted no time.
 Thanks to this decision, players in both states did not have to wait too long for the opportunity to play online poker.

 As of right now, PokerStars has presence in three out of six regulated US states.
-As mentioned, West Virginia is too small of a market to be interesting on its own, while Nevada has the “bad actors” clause prevent their access, and Delaware operates a state monopoly with a single licensed provider.
+As mentioned, West Virginia is too small of a market to be interesting on its own, while Nevada has the “bad actors” clause preventing their access, and Delaware operates a state monopoly with a single licensed provider.

 So, what is in the immediate future for PokerStars in the US?
 The operator will definitely look to combine player pools between its currently operating rooms in NJ, PA, and MI.
 The right legal environment for this to happen could come about very soon, and it is safe to assume PokerStars will waste no time creating what is likely to be the largest US poker network.